Image Nottingham Vet School, Flickr

 Most healthy adult cats have a natural resistance to the fungus.

 The symptoms of ringworm typically appear two weeks after exposure.

-The most recognisable sign your cat is infected with ringworm is the presence circular patches of rough, scaly skin with a red outline and broken hairs or bald patches, small pustules may be located within the area of hair loss.
-It is found most often on the head followed by the limbs and tail, however any part of the body can be affected.
+The most recognisable sign that a cat is infected with ringworm is the presence circular patches of rough, scaly skin with a red outline and broken hairs or bald patches, small pustules may be located within the area of hair loss.
+It is found most often on the head followed by the limbs and tail, however, any part of the body can be affected.
 Lesions may range from small and barely noticeable to severe, affecting large parts of the body.
 These lesions do not appear to be pruritic (itchy) in most cats, although some may be somewhat itchy.

 - Claws: Infection of the claws may present as claws which are easily broken, flaky, crusted and malformed.

 - Severe cases of ringworm may lead to folliculitis and/or secondary infection of the skin.